SilverHalf/mount-balrior/ura-lcm/strategy.md

 #### General Points
 - The fight is an extremely tight DPS check, requiring every player to pull their weight.
-- An inordinate amount of CC is required throughout the fight, requiring special builds and attention.
+- An inordinate amount of CC is required throughout the fight, requiring special builds and consideration.
 - Usually groups will have a melee rotation to leave nothing to chance.
 - The ranged group will have to [double drop](../ura/strategy.html/#double-sharding-toxic-geysers) for the entire fight.
 There are several ways of doing this depending on strategy and composition.
 - [Tanking Ura](../ura/mechanics.html#tanking-ura), facing her in the right direction and timing CC correctly is essential to avoid her casting [Propel] and upkeep high DPS uptime.